 Zechariah 9:9-10 KJV Rejoice greatly, people of Jerusalem!
 Shout for joy, people of Jerusalem!
 Your king is coming to you.
 He does what is right, and he saves.
 He is gentle and riding on a donkey, on the colt of a donkey.
 10 I will take away the chariots from Ephraim and the horses from Jerusalem.
 The bows used in war will be broken.
 The king will talk to the nations about peace.
 His kingdom will go from sea to sea, and from the Euphrates River to the ends of the earth.

-Keep in mind the disciples did not incorporate all the signs of Christ’s first coming.
-We don’t want to make the same mistake.
+Keep in mind, the disciples did not incorporate all the signs of Christ’s first coming.
+We want to avoid making the same mistake.
 Once the Jews had their minds made up what God meant, they misunderstood the verses that described the suffering servant Messiah.
-Looking at Matthew 24 is about Christ’s 2nd coming.
-We do not want to do the same thing.
+Looking at Matthew 24, it is about Christ’s 2nd coming.
+We would rather not do the same thing.
 This means there are some parts of the events that take place before His 2nd coming.
 Only those who are here during the Tribulation will understand.
-So, as we look at Matthew 24 we will let God speak.
+We look at Matthew 24 and allow God to speak.

 Matthew 24 Second Coming Of Christ

 Matthew 24:5 For many shall come in my name, saying, I am Christ; and shall deceive many.

 Matthew 24:6 And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.